 To achieve these ends, the AWHI consortium has established a steering committee and leadership group led by NBI, which includes four working groups that are focused on market deployment of 240V unitary HPWHs, 120V unitary ‘plug-in’ HPWHs, Central HPWHs, and Connectivity and Controls of all units as shown in the below table.

 The initiative and the working groups rely on the support and contributions from our supporters and partners.
 How can the AWHI help advance the adoption of heat pump water heaters in your service territory, project, or jurisdiction?
 Join the initiative, participate in a working group, or support the initiative directly to help us shape the future of the water heating market.

-Join us!
-To learn more, or to join the Advanced Water Heating Initiative or a working group, contact Amruta Khanolkar, NBI project manager, at [email protected].
-Sign up here to get the latest news by email and find resources from the SMUD Workshop and Expo here.
+Learn more Watch our webinar Advanced Water Heating Initiative Playbook and 2020 Progress.
+For additional information or to join the Advanced Water Heating Initiative or a working group, visit advancedwaterheatinginitiative.org or contact Amruta Khanolkar, NBI project manager, at [email protected].
+Find resources from the SMUD Workshop and Expo here.